 Aetna Insurance does offer coverage for alcohol addiction treatment, either partially or in whole.
-Whether you are a daily drinker who lives in a state of “functional alcoholism” or a binge drinker who drinks excessively on a daily basis, Aetna covers a variety of treatment options for alcohol addiction, including referrals to services that are local to you and free of charge, such as 12-step programs (i.e., Alcoholics Anonymous) and support groups.
+Wherever you are in your journey, Aetna covers a variety of treatment options for alcohol addiction, including referrals to services that are local to you and free of charge, such as 12-step programs (i.e., Alcoholics Anonymous) and support groups.

 What Kind of Coverage Does Aetna Insurance Offer for Alcohol Addiction Treatment?

-Aetna offers varying levels of coverage for alcohol addiction rehab and treatment depending on several factors, such as the client’s individual insurance plan and the severity of the client’s addiction problem.
-Aetna may cover the costs — in whole or in part — for inpatient treatment stays, outpatient treatment services, mental health services and some medications involved in alcohol addiction treatment.
+Aetna offers varying levels of coverage for alcoholism rehab and treatment depending on several factors, such as the client’s individual insurance plan and the severity of the client’s addiction.
+Aetna may cover the costs — in whole or in part — for inpatient treatment stays, outpatient treatment services, mental health services, and some medications involved in alcohol addiction treatment.

 Types of Rehabs Aetna Will Pay For

-How Much of the Cost of Rehab Is Covered by Aetna?
+How Much of Rehab Is Covered by Aetna?

 Can I Pay Above What My Insurance Will Provide to Receive Treatment?